colecode-ph/logs-analysis/README.md

 # Udacity project #3 - Logs Analysis #
 This project consists of a Python file, log_report.py, which queries a PostgreSQL database, and prints results via the command line.
 An output.txt file is also included to show the output of the executed Python file.

 The Python file uses the imported psycopg2 module to interact with the database.
 The file was tested in both Python 2 and 3, on an Ubuntu 16.04 virtual machine, running in a Vagrant/Virtualbox environment.
+After the projected was reviewed and accepted, I added the vagrant configuration file to the repository for my own future reference.
+There are some extra packages included in the Vagrantfile which are used for other projects - all this particular project requires in addition to Python is PostgreSQL and the psycopg2 module.

 ## PostgreSQL database structure ##
 The database contains three tables: articles, authors, and log.
 The log table contains the contents of a web server request log.
-The PostgreSQL database was generated with a provided script, which is not included in the repository, however the \d readout of the tables, along with the output.txt file should provide a good idea of the database content:
+The PostgreSQL database was generated with a provided .sql dump, which is not included in the repository due to size limitations, however the \d readout of the tables, along with the output.txt file should provide a good idea of the database content:

     Table "public.articles"
      Column |           Type           |                       Modifiers